 The Pantheon is a former Roman temple, now a church, located in Rome, Italy.
 Because the Pantheon was turned into a church, it was kept remarkably well preserved.
 There is no fee to enter and go back in time.

 One fact I came across, and did not know myself, is that when it rains, the water disappears in 22 almost invisible holes in the floor!
 The rain comes through the oculus which is the opening of the dome and the source of light for the Pantheon.
 It is about 8.8 meters in diameter.
-In addition, during the day the light coming through the oculus and moves around the inside of the Pantheon in a reverse sundial effect.
+In addition, during the day the light comes through the oculus and moves around the inside of the Pantheon in a reverse sundial effect.

 The other interesting fact I found out is that the current building is not the original Pantheon.
 It is the third version as the first one was built in about 27 B.C., but burned down; the second, built in the 1st century A.D., also burned down.
 The building we see today is the third building.
 The original was also built facing south not north as is the current building.

 Step Inside and Visit the Pantheon